JuliaLang/julia/doc/manual/strings.rst

    can be used in any function expecting a ``String``.
 -  Like C and Java, but unlike most dynamic languages, Julia has a first-class type representing a single character, called ``Char``.
-   This is just a special kind of 32-bit integer whose numeric value represents a Unicode code point.
+   This is just a special kind of 32-bit bitstype whose numeric value represents a Unicode code point.
 -  As in Java, strings are immutable: the value of a ``String`` object cannot be changed.
 To construct a different string value, you